 2. The MBB Doctoral Student Selection Committee, headed by the Departmental Study Director for Doctoral Education and joined by the HR Coordinator of MBB, holds interviews with the selected candidates with the following routines:

-a) The main supervisor should be present at the interviews and shall in advance have provided copies of the i) endorsed Green light for the position, ii) the announcement for the position, iii) the preliminary individual study plan (ISP) outline for the position, iv) the CV’s of the selected candidates and v) the endorsed general eligibility of the candidates to be interviewed.
+a) The main supervisor should be present at the interviews and shall in advance have provided copies of the i) endorsed Green light for the position, ii) the announcement for the position, iii) the preliminary study plan outline, with suggested project and supervisor constellation for the position, iv) the CV’s of the selected candidates and v) the endorsed general eligibility of the candidates to be interviewed.

 b) Interviews with candidates will occur either physically or through videoconference.